csys-fresher-batch-2019/sql-nivedha/README.md

 select * from clientcmpy where client_id=(select client_id from schedule where job_requirement='java');
 --Display the company details where the interview date is 05-01-2020 select * from clientcmpy where client_id=(select client_id from schedule where interview_date='05-01-2020');
+--Display the user details how are selected in the job title 'software developer' and the job requirement is 'java' select * from registration where user_id=(select user_id from intervieww where client_id= (select client_id from schedule where job_title='software developer' and job_requirement='java'));
 drop table schedule;
 drop sequence interview_id_seq;
 drop sequence client_id_sequ;